 Moving can be a difficult time for children.
 Once all the packing and moving is completed, now they need to settle into the new space.
 For children and teens, this may be the hardest adjustment they have to make.
 Saying goodbye to old friends was difficult, but the excitement of moving to a new home, a new neighborhood can sometimes reduce the initial anxiety they might feel.

 So, to help them make an easier transition, here are some tips and suggestions that you can plan to incorporate into the first few weeks after you've moved.

 Even if your family has seen the house before, take a tour to help everyone get familiar with your new home.
 Walk them through the space discussing what each room will be, describing how it'll look, what activities will happen there and ask what each member thinks about organizing the space.
 Cover every room, including the yard and garage, then let them take their own time to explore it.
-Some families I know suggest playing hide and seek or tag; a game that encourages children to explore.
+For some families, we suggest playing hide and seek or tag; a game that encourages children to explore.
 A game that usually works quite well is to create a list of questions that the family members need to answer.
 Make it like a treasure hunt, with teams and prizes.
-Examples of questions are: which room is the largest? which room faces northeast and has two closets? how many bricks are on the front of the fireplace?
+Examples of questions are: which room is the largest?
+Which room faces northeast and has two closets?
+How many bricks are on the front of the fireplace?
 This is a fun way to find out more about your home and to explore its every surface.